M-Gonzalo/zramd/README.md

   * If you boot the same system on a real computer as well as on a virtual machine, you can use the `--skip-vm` parameter to avoid initialization when running inside a virtual machine.
 * For best results install `systemd-oomd` or `earlyoom` (they may not be available on all distributions).
 * You can use `swapon -show` or `zramctl` to see all swap devices currently in use, this is useful if you want to confirm that all of the zram devices were setup correctly.
-* To quickly fill the memory, you can use `tail /dev/zero` but keep in mind that your system may become unresponsive if you do not have an application like `earlyoom` to kill `tail` just before it reaches the memory limit.
+* You can use `tail /dev/zero` to quickly fill the memory, but keep in mind that your system may become unresponsive if you do not have an application like `earlyoom` to kill `tail` just before it reaches the memory limit.

+## Testing
 * To test some zramd commands under the same conditions as the systemd unit you can use `systemd-run` e.g.
   ```bash
   sudo systemd-run -t \